Mohamed-Abdelrazeq/go-migration-helper/readme.md

 # Go Migration Helper

 Go Migration Helper is a tool to manage database migrations for your Go projects.
-It provides a simple interface to initialize migrations, migrate all files, roll back recent changes, and reset the database.
+It provides a simple interface to initialize migrations, add new migration files, migrate all files, roll back recent changes, and reset the database.

 ## Features

 - **Init Migration**: Initialize a new migration.
+- **Add New Migration File**: Add a new migration file.
 - **Migrate All Files**: Apply all pending migrations.
 - **Roll Back Recent File**: Roll back the most recent migration.
 - **Reset the DB**: Reset the database to its initial state.